philipbelesky/groundhog/site/content/documentation/flows-saturation.md

 > If `Segment Loss` is set to 0 then the `Start Volume` value will always be used at each point.
 E.g. the `Start Volume` is not treated as a budget, but rather as a per-point water load.

-{% include "elements/component.html" title='FlowSaturation' %}
+elements/component.html", title='FlowSaturation') }}

 ## Workflows and Examples

-{% include "elements/files.html" %}
+elements/files.html") }}

 The example file for this component demonstrates a number of options for visualisation and extension, such as:

-{% include "elements/figure.html" image='model' alt='Image of the flow saturation component used across two hypothetical landforms' %}
+{{ figure(image='model.jpg', alt='Image of the flow saturation component used across two hypothetical landforms') }}

-{% include "elements/figure.html" image='definition' caption='Grasshopper definition demonstrating how to use and extend the catchment analysis for Surface and Mesh forms.' credit='Philip Belesky, for https://groundhog.la' %}
+{{ figure(image='definition.jpg', caption='Grasshopper definition demonstrating how to use and extend the catchment analysis for Surface and Mesh forms.', credit='Philip Belesky, for https://groundhog.la') }}